 Gynecological services for sexually transmitted infections caused by debris in the vagina from packing during menstruation or forced sex without condom use

 Follow up with an OB/GYN for a repeat beta HCG or ultrasound for a possible ectopic pregnancy identified in an emergency setting

-Addiction issues such as severe overdose or withdrawal signs and symptoms
+Addiction issues such as a severe overdose or withdrawal signs and symptoms

 Prenatal care or lack thereof

-Health-related mental problems such as depression, suicide attempt, anxiety disorder
+Health-related mental problems such as depression, suicide attempt, or anxiety disorder

 A patient on a psychiatric hold or court-mandated order

 Severe wound infections with signs of septicemia may force introduction into the healthcare system